top of page

 Hip Dysplasia

+Hip dysplasia is a common orthopaedic issue seen in many dog breeds, including Basset Hounds.
 The condition occurs when the hip joint develops an abnormality, leading to instability, discomfort, and progressive joint damage over time.

 Symptoms may include: